nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: better compatibility with S3 Uploads when using autoload
 * fixed: PHP notices when removing images and backups are disabled
 * fixed: trailing comma after parameters in WP-CLI remove_originals function
+* fixed: Easy IO srcset URL construction not accounting for object versioning with S3 (or other cloud storage)

 = 6.8.0 =
 * added: ability to store image backups on local storage